Exploring Hyper-Parameter Optimization for Neural Machine Translation on GPU Architectures: Related Work

 \section{Related Work}

-There are many efforts where researchers interpret the characteristics of different optimization techniques.
-Moreover, other efforts try to show the performance of optimizers in the investigation of loss surface for image classification tasks.
-Bergstra, et. al. discuss various techniques for hyper-parameter tuning and search strategies, concluding that random search outperforms grid search \cite{bergstra2011algorithms}.
-Likewise, the authors in \cite{shahriari2016taking, snoek2012practical} take a Bayesian approach toward parameter estimation and optimization.
-However, these efforts apply their strategies on image recognition tasks.
+Hyper-parameter optimization has been an unsolved problem since the inception of machine learning, and becomes even more crucial in training the millions of parameters in neural networks.
+The past work has investigated techniques for hyper-parameter tuning and search strategies, such as Bergstra, et. al., concluding that random search outperforms grid search \cite{bergstra2011algorithms}.
+Likewise, the authors in \cite{shahriari2016taking}, \cite{snoek2012practical} take a Bayesian approach toward parameter estimation and optimization.
+However, these efforts apply their strategies on image classfication tasks.

-Britz, et. al. study a massive analysis of NMT hyper-parameters aiming for better optimization being robust to the hyper-parameter variations \cite{britz2017massive}.
-Likewise, Bahar et. al. compare various optimization strategies for NMT~\cite{bahar2017empirical}.
-In addition, Wu, et. al. \cite{wu2016google} utilized the combination of Adam and a simple stochastic gradient descent (SGD) learning algorithm.
-They run Adam for a fixed number of iterations and switch to SGD to slow down the training phase.